shoemakerdr/tic-tac-toe/README.md

 // false
 ```

-After a completed game, you can make a call to getState, whick will return
+After a completed game, you can make a call to getState, which will return
 either 'Draw' (if the game ends in a draw) or tell you who the winner is.
 Example:
 ```javascript
 twoPlayerGame.getBoardSpaces();